cypress-io/cypress-documentation/content/guides/getting-started/writing-your-first-end-to-end-test.md

 <DocsVideo src="/img/snippets/empty-file-30fps.mp4"></DocsVideo>

-We are now officially in the
+We are now officially in the [Cypress App](/guides/core-concepts/cypress-app).
-[Cypress Test Runner](/guides/core-concepts/test-runner).
 This is where we will spend the majority of your time testing.

 <Alert type="warning">